marcopaglio/BookingApp/README.md

 In the BookingApp project there are three modules that contain tests: `booking-domain-module`, `booking-business-module` and `booking-ui-module`.
 You can run them directly from Eclipse: right click on the module > **Run As** > **JUnit Test**.
 This will execute all the tests of that module.<br>

-Running tests from Eclipse doesn't require any additional setting for unit tests, since they are run with TestContainers; instead, for integration and end-to-end tests a running instance (suitably configured) of MongoDB and once of PostgreSQL are needed.
-You can start such instances in a Docker container through Docker Compose commands as follows:
+Before running tests from Eclipse, make sure Docker is turned on and working properly.
+Then, unit tests doesn't require any additional setting, since they are run with TestContainers; instead, integration and end-to-end tests need a running instance (suitably configured) of MongoDB and once of PostgreSQL.
+You can start such instances in Docker containers through Docker Compose commands as follows:
 ```
-docker-compose -f docker-compose/MongoDB/docker-compose.yml up
+docker compose -f docker-compose/MongoDB/docker-compose.yml up
-docker-compose -f docker-compose/PostgreSQL/docker-compose.yml up
+docker compose -f docker-compose/PostgreSQL/docker-compose.yml up
 ```
 **TODO:** docker compose comando cambia da sistema operativo?